 - Poster and PowerPoint Templates

 Logos for UW School of Medicine and Public Health units, including the Department of Emergency Medicine, are maintained at Media Solutions.
 Please visit the Media Solutions logo page to download official SMPH and Department logos.
 The links on that page will direct you to Box folders from which you can download files (UW NetID login required).
+UW Health logos can be downloaded from U-Connect here (login or VPN required).

 Please adhere to University Marketing's guidelines for logo use in print design and web design.
 Please do not alter the primary institutional or secondary departmental logos in any way, adjust the color or substitute type fonts in the logos, reconfigure or combine them with elements of other logos, include them within narrative text to replace words, or attempt to re-create them in any way.